Studio portrait of Bob Tail and his son Joseph Bobtail who is wearing a school uniform.

 Studio portrait of Chief Big Horse and his son, Hubbell Big Horse.
 Chief Big Horse wears traditional clothing and Hubbell is wearing a school uniform.

-Portrait of chiefs Brother-to-All, Like the Bear, Poor Wolf, Son-of-the-Star, and American Horse posed with interpreters John Bridgeman and John Smith, standing in front of the bandstand on the school grounds.
+Portrait of chiefs Brother-to-All, Like the Bear, Poor Wolf (also known as Lean Wolf), Son of the Star, and American Horse posed with interpreters John Bridgeman and John Smith, standing in front of the bandstand on the school grounds.

 Studio portrait of (back row, left to right): David (Kills Without Wounding), Nathan (Ear), Pollock Spotted Tail; and (front row, left to right): Marshall (Marshall Bad Milk), and Hugh (Running Horse).
 All are wearing school uniforms.